ALEXLEEX/VAANet/l25_compiler/README.md

 program requires input but none is provided, the GUI warns the user instead of failing.

-By default the program is interpreted directly.
+By default the compiled pcode is executed on the virtual machine.
 Additional options allow inspection of intermediate stages:

 - `--tokens` &ndash; output the token stream